 Knowing Whether the Car or the Motorcycle Has the Right of Way

 Thousands of miles that make up California’s roads and highways are found along the coast and in the mountains, which makes this state one of the greatest places to live if you ride a motorcycle.
-You can spend days taking in the sights and sounds of Long Beach, the fresh salty breeze of the Pacific Coast Highway, or the scent of the pines up around Lake Arrowhead and Big Bear.
+You can spend days taking in the sights and sounds of Newport Beach, the fresh salty breeze of the Pacific Coast Highway, or the scent of the pines up around Lake Arrowhead and Big Bear.
 In addition, there are also plenty of deserts, valleys, and city streets upon which you can ride your motorcycle.
 Unfortunately, with the proliferation of motorcyclists on Southern California roadways, accidents are common, and one of the most common issues that comes up is knowing whether the car or the motorcycle has the right of way.
 A driver who does not understand when the motorcycle has the right of way can cause severe injuries that require not only medical attention, but the help of a lawyer.
 If you are unsure whether you need legal assistance in a right of way case, Jamal Injury Law P.C. can help.The Dangers of Motorcycle Accidents

-Whether you ride for fun or just as a means of transportation, there are a lot of ways to enjoy life on two wheels in California, especially in and around the lively Long Beach area.
+Whether you ride for fun or just as a means of transportation, there are a lot of ways to enjoy life on two wheels in California, especially in and around the lively Newport Beach area.
 Unfortunately, there are also a lot of ways to get hurt, and not knowing whether the car or the motorcycle has the right of way is one of the most common.
 According to a study commissioned by the California Highway Patrol, in 2011:

 - 435 riders and passengers on two-wheeled vehicles (motorcycles, mopeds, or motorized scooters) were killed in accidents.

 - 10,775 riders and passengers were injured while on a two-wheeled vehicle.